SoySauceLab/CollectionKit/README.md

 `CollectionView` is CollectionKit's alternative to `UICollectionView`.
 You give it a `Provider` object that tells `CollectionView` how to display & handle a collection.

 Providers are easy to construct and composable as well.
 You can combine multiple providers together and create sections within a single `CollectionView`.
-Each provider can also have its own layout and presenter.
+Each provider can also have its own layout and animator.

 ### Layout System